AlgoMaster Logo

 SetEquals(other)O(n)O(n + m)

 The worst case is what happens when every hash collides.
-In real code with the standard equality rules, you don't hit it.
-You can engineer it by writing a deliberately bad GetHashCode, which is a useful exercise for understanding the cost model.
+Code using standard equality rules does not hit it.
+It can be engineered by writing a deliberately bad GetHashCode, which is a useful exercise for understanding the cost model.
 For correctness, only Equals matters.
 For speed, GetHashCode matters at least as much.

-Memory usage is also worth a brief mention.
+Memory usage also matters.
 Each entry in a HashSet<T> carries a small fixed overhead (the hash code, the next-pointer for chaining, and the value itself), so a set is somewhat heavier per element than a packed array.
 For sets of value types this overhead is modest; for sets of reference types it's negligible compared to the heap objects the references point to.

 For very small sets (a handful of items), a List<T> with a linear Contains can be faster in practice, because the constant factors on the hash table are higher than a tight loop over four entries.
 The crossover point is small, usually under a dozen elements, but it exists.
-If you're building a hot path with a known-small set, benchmark before assuming HashSet<T> is automatically the right answer.
+Benchmark a hot path with a known-small set before assuming HashSet<T> is automatically the answer.